sbslee/fuc/docs/cli.rst

    $ fuc vcf-call -h
    usage: fuc vcf-call [-h] [--regions TEXT [TEXT ...]] [--min-mq INT]
                        [--max-depth INT]
-                       fasta bam [bam ...]
+                       fasta bams [bams ...]

    Perform variant calling and filtering for BAM files.

+   This command will run a fully customizable, bcftools-based pipeline for calling and filtering variants.

    Positional arguments:
-     fasta                 FASTA file.
+     fasta                 Reference FASTA file.
-     bam                   One or more BAM files.
+     bams                  One or more input BAM files.
+Alternatively, you can provide a text file (.txt, .tsv, .csv, or .list) containing one BAM file per line.

    Optional arguments:
      -h, --help            Show this help message and exit.